madbrum/steering-eval/README.md

 Evaluating steering vectors across diverse tasks.

 This repository contains the code and data from [Comparing Bottom-Up and Top-Down Steering Approaches on In-Context Learning Tasks](https://arxiv.org/abs/2310.15213).
-In particular, this code supports evaluations of Function Vectors [Todd et al.](https://github.com/ericwtodd/function_vectors) and In-Context Vectors [Liu et al.](ttps://github.com/shengliu66/ICV).
+In particular, this code supports evaluations of Function Vectors ([Todd et al.](https://github.com/ericwtodd/function_vectors)) and In-Context Vectors ([Liu et al.](https://github.com/shengliu66/ICV)).

 ## Setup
 We suggest creating a conda environment to manage the required packages: